TwoFistedJustice/square-pie/docs/pie_catalog_request_search.md

 - `description`
 - `abbreviation`

-For item-variations it searches the fields
+For items-variations it searches the fields

 - `name`
 - `sku`